theologiae/summa/README.md

 >... a compendium of all of the main theological teachings of the Catholic Church, intended to be an instructional guide for theology students, including seminarians and the literate laity.
 Presenting the reasoning for almost all points of Christian theology in the West, topics of the Summa follow the following cycle: God; Creation, Man; Man's purpose; Christ; the Sacraments; and back to God.
 >-[Wikipedia](https://en.wikipedia.org/wiki/Summa_Theologica)

 A Markdown edition of the *Summa Theologica* or Summary of Theology by Saint Thomas Aquinas.
 For use in personal study and note-taking.
-Please read [St. Thomas's introduction](./dist/Prologue.md) for his take.
+Please read [St. Thomas's Prologue](./dist/Prologue.md) for his introduction.

 # Structure